-With reference to training on corporate responsibility, the following initiatives were carried out in 2021:
+With reference to training and communication on corporate responsibility, the following initiatives were carried out in 2022:

-- workshops organised for each compliance area and aimed at employees of Italian companies included a specific content relating to Legislative Decree No. 231/2001, Model 231 of Eni SpA and the Supervisory Body of Eni SpA; - foreign subsidiaries organised general workshops on the compliance model on corporate responsibility for the members of the Local Compliance Committees as well as specialist training on regulations applicable to specific corporate processes at risk aimed at process management; - on March 16, 2021, a seminar was held on the "Control measures of the Eni vs HSE compliance model", with specific focus on the provisions of Legislative Decree No. 231/2001 and the 231 Model of Eni SpA; - e-learning initiatives for employees continued with different degrees of in-depth analysis based on the risk level of individual resources.
-In addition, the module on corporate responsibility was created as part of the new e-learning "Code of Ethics, Anti-Corruption and Corporate Responsibility", aimed at the entire Eni population in Italy and abroad.
-This module, starting from
+- · workshops organised for each compliance area and aimed at employees of Italian companies included a specific content relating to Legislative Decree No. 231/2001, Model 231 of Eni SpA and the Supervisory Body of Eni SpA; - · foreign subsidiaries organised general workshops on the compliance model on corporate responsibility for the members of the Local Compliance Committees as well as specialist training on the design of the control measures applicable to corporate processes at risk and aimed at process management; - on March 10, 2022 a classroom seminar was held to explain the new Model 231 of Eni SpA, aimed at 20 employees in the professional areas at most risk of 231 issues.
+On May 31 and